chas-academy/u06-trello-clone-johanneslepsius/README.md

 # u06-trello-clone-johanneslepsius

+**this is in no way a trello clone, and was not meant to. it is simply the name of the assignment**

 The goal was to create a simple web app (to understand jQuery) with functionality to
 * drag and drop hardcoded cards between three or more columns (todo, doing, done)
 * choose if you want a review board